TeaDrinkingProgrammer/Avans_devops/Console/README.md

-Case excercise for the subject: "Software Design and Archtecture.
-Subject at Avans University of Applied Science in Year 3 of the study.
+Case excercise for the subject: "Software Design and Architecture.
+Subject at AvCase excercise for the subjectCase excercise for the subject: "Software Design and Archtecture : "Software Design and Archtecture ans University of Applied Science in Year 3 of the study.